tomsWebConsulting/twcsl/v7.1/Section/Auto Layout/Section Auto Layout Right Arrow Auto Click/README.md

   * Global

-    For a global effect add the following to Website > Pages > Website Tools > Code Injection > HEADER.
+    For a global effect add the following to Website > Pages > Custom Code > Code Injection > HEADER.

     ```html